AWARD AND PLANNING GUIDE

 When you signed the FAFSA, you agreed to use financial aid to pay the costs of attending an institution of higher education.
 Your signature legally binds you to the terms of the "Statement of Educational Purpose."
-In addition, on your financial aid award notice, the Financial Aid & Scholarship Department lists other provisions related to electronically applying award funds to tuition, fees, campus housing costs and other charges.
+Additionally, your financial aid award notice lists other provisions related to electronically applying financial aid funds to tuition fee, campus housing costs and other charges.
 For more details, please contact the Financial Aid & Scholarship Department.

 What if I'm a scholarship recipient?